chrismchampion/xjtlu/cse104-data-structures/assessments/assessment-2/README.md

   - Grade: 90
   - Another course name(can be blank):
 > New student entered: Anna; Data Structure/98; Database/90.
-  - Note: automatically exit from current level.
+> Note: automatically exit from current level.

 - Enter your command here: Add
   - Enter student’s name: Anna
 > Anna is already in the system.

-  - Enter a new course name (can be blank): Data Structure Data Structure is already in the system. o Enter a new course name (can be blank): Mathematics o Grade:90 o Enter a new course name (can be blank):
+- Enter a new course name (can be blank): Data Structure
+> Data Structure is already in the system.

+- Enter a new course name (can be blank): Mathematics
+  - Grade:90
+  - Enter a new course name (can be blank):
-New course entered: Anna; Data Structure/98; Database/90; Mathematics/90.
+> New course entered: Anna; Data Structure/98; Database/90; Mathematics/90.
-o Note: automatically exit from current level.
+> Note: automatically exit from current level.

- Enter your command here: Add o Enter student’s name: Ben o Coursename:DataStructure o Grade:88
+- Enter your command here: Add o Enter student’s name: Ben o Coursename:DataStructure o Grade:88